hqu-little-boy/cf-r2-proxy2/PERFORMANCE_IMPROVEMENTS.md

-# Performance Improvements & Architecture Recommendations for Cloudflare R2 Proxy
+# Performance Improvements & Large File Solutions for Cloudflare R2 Proxy

-This document outlines the performance improvements made to enhance download speeds in the Cloudflare R2 proxy worker, as well as important architectural considerations for large file downloads.
+This document outlines the performance improvements made to enhance download speeds in the Cloudflare R2 proxy worker and explains how to download large files within the Cloudflare Workers platform constraints.

-## Important Note: Cloudflare Workers Limitations
+## Understanding Cloudflare Workers Limitations

-**Cloudflare Workers have a hard timeout limit of 30 seconds for HTTP requests.** This means that any attempt to download very large files (like your 155MB APK) through a Worker will fail with timeout errors, regardless of any streaming optimizations.
+**Cloudflare Workers have a hard timeout limit of 30 seconds for HTTP requests.** This affects how large files can be downloaded through the proxy.
+However, there's a solution using range requests (byte-range downloads).

-The errors you're seeing (`errorCode=22 响应状态不成功。状态=500`) are likely due to these timeout limitations.
-No amount of streaming optimization can fix this fundamental constraint.

-## Recommended Architecture for Large Files

-For large file downloads like your APK file, consider one of these approaches:

-### Option 1: Direct R2 Access (Recommended for large files)
-- Configure your R2 bucket for public access
-- Share direct R2 URLs with your users
-- Bypass the Worker entirely for large downloads
-- This eliminates the timeout issue completely

-### Option 2: Hybrid Approach
-- Use the Worker proxy for small files (under 50MB)
-- Redirect or provide direct R2 URLs for large files
-- The updated code now includes size information headers to help with this decision

-### Option 3: Chunked Download Client
-- Use a client that supports resumable downloads
-- Implement download in chunks that stay under the 30-second limit
-- The updated code provides range request support for this purpose

 ## Key Improvements Made